 Ok, now you’ve got a pile of stuff that you don’t need anymore.
 What to do with it?
 If I were you, I’d see if there was anything in that pile worth trying to sell.
 Nice pieces of clothing, jewelry, electronics, some books, all these might have a higher value which might make it worthwhile to try and sell them rather than donate them.

 If you are going to sell some of your stuff, you have a few options.
 There’s the obvious ones, like eBay and the Amazon Marketplace, but there are some other options out there, too.
-If you are looking to sell women’s or kids’ clothes, you should check out thredUP, an online consignment store based in California.
+If you are looking to sell women’s or kids’ clothes, you might want to check out ThredUP, an online consignment store based in California.
 They have a wide selection and are really growing in popularity.
+ThredUP can be a great option for people with really high quality, very gently used clothes; but it may not be the best option for everyone.
+Maria actually wrote an entire blog post with tips and insight to help you consider whether or not ThredUP is the best option for you.

 Another place to sell your used clothing is, believe it or not, Etsy, where there’s a surprising, but good used clothing market.
 Facebook also has some great community groups that are formed around the premise of buying and selling used goods.